wenyuWyin/smart-translation-glasses/proof-of-concept/software-demo/README.md

 ```

 ### How to Use
+If a completed `yolov8n.pt` model is not currently in your root folder, please check ***How to train yolov8n.pt***.\
+Rename the png file as `target.png`, then use the trained model by running the `layout_analysis_test.py` script.

+### How to train `yolov8n.pt`
-After ensuring the folder structure specified above, run `data_setup.py`.
-Check if the images and labels are in appropriate folders.
-Run `train_yolo_model_test.py` to train the YOLO model.
-Use the trained model by running the `layout_analysis_test.py` script.
+1. After ensuring the folder structure specified above, run `data_setup.py`.
+2. Check if the images and labels are in appropriate folders, modify `data.yaml` to correct directory.
+3. Run `train_yolo_model_test.py` to train the YOLO model with Nvdia GPU.

 ### Requirement
 1. Download data set from [here](https://codait-cos-dax.s3.us.cloud-object-storage.appdomain.cloud/dax-doclaynet/1.0.0/DocLayNet_core.zip).
 Unzip the content into `yolo_training` folder.